MarioNaise/img2ascii/README.md

 - Support for animated GIFs with frame-by-frame ASCII rendering.
 - Support for colored and truecolor output.
 - Configurable output dimensions and rendering options.
-- Input via file paths or standard input (stdin).
+- Input via file paths, links or standard input.

 ## Installation